smailmph/todoliste2/readme.md

 # Laravel ToDo Example Application
-This is a basic example application using laracasts.com series Digging In - which is a great start to Laravel development (check it out!).
+This is a basic example application using [laracasts.com](http://laracasts.com) series Digging In - which is a great start to Laravel development (check it out!).

 I have taken the example a little further, and included some ajax goodness as well as taking advantage of Laravel soft deletes.
 I have also simplified the application, styled it a little further and made it just a list of todos, with no user filtering.

+Example working version of the app is here: [laraveltodoapp.csoutham.com](http://laraveltodoapp.csoutham.com).

 To get setup you'll need to clone this repo then...

-a) Run "composer update"
+1. Run "composer update"
-b) Create a database called "laravel-todo-app"
+2. Create a database called "laravel-todo-app"
-c) Update the database configuration in "app/config/database.php" to match your MySQL details
+3. Update the database configuration in "app/config/database.php" to match your MySQL details
-d) Run "php artisan migrate" to create the tasks and users tables
+4. Run "php artisan migrate" to create the tasks and users tables
-e) Add a user to your users table in MySQL, password isn't important at this time
+5. Add a user to your users table in MySQL, password isn't important at this time
-f) Finally start the server using "php artisan serve"
+6. Finally start the server using "php artisan serve"

 Please let me know any issues, I can't make any promises - this is just test code really and a basic application, mostly thanks to Jeffrey Way of Laracasts.